Dekha Ek Khwaab

 a young girl who makes a wish to become a princess and how she deals with the realisation that she actually is one.
 Her wish comes true overnight as she discovers that she is the long lost princess of the Devgarh Royals.

+The show is so popular that fans still demands Season 2 even after years it went off air.